juliangruber/level-store/README.md

 A writable stream that persists data written to it under `key`.

-Returns a Duplex Stream.

-If you start reading from it it replays the stream stored at `key`.
-If you write to it it persists written data at `key`.

 ## TODO

 * option to replace data instead of only appending